From castles, to moorland, to cities, to coast, there are so many walks to enjoy in and around Somerset as spring blooms.

 Feel fresh air in your lungs and wander through the landscape that inspired romantic poets Samuel Taylor Coleridge and William Wordsworth.

 There are plenty of great walking routes close to Bath, Bristol and in north Wiltshire.
 Here a few to try.

 Spring walks with the scent of early flowers, the bright green of newly unfurling leaves and bird song filling the skies.
 There are plenty of wild places in Gloucestershire to explore - here's a few suggestions.

-Here are some suggestions of our favourite places to take a spring walk in Dorset.
+Here are some places to take a spring walk in Dorset.
 From coast to island, hill to castle, there's lots of places to explore on foot.